 This year saw the third mass bleaching event on the GBR in five years.
 Though thankfully most sites that experienced mild to moderate bleaching have already recovered or are expected to over the coming months.

-In more extreme cases where up to 80% of coral has been affected, mortality is typically higher.
+In more extreme cases where up to 80% of a coral reef has been affected, mortality is typically higher.
 However some reefs may still recover in 9-12 years if there isn’t a second bleaching event or cyclone.

 The issue right now though, in the age of climate change, is that reefs which have experienced extreme bleaching are being bleached again before they have a change to regenerate.
 These events used to happen every 25-30 years before global warming, but now they’re occurring around every six years.
+This is why curbing climate change is the main pivotal factor in ensuring its survival.

 * * *